 At Corner Music, your child’s musical growth means everything to us!
-This summer give them the chance to Rock & Learn at our one-of-a-kind School 4 Rock camps featuring a different musical theme each week!
-Our day camps offer young musicians & singers a unique chance to ROCK OUT in a fun, supportive, & educational environment.
-We gather in our dedicated rehearsal space & play music as a band; at the end of the week, we perform for you!
-To make the week even more special, we use professional sound & light equipment and we record ourselves with professional digital technology!
+This summer give them the chance to Rock and Learn at our one-of-a-kind School of Rock camps featuring a different musical theme each week!
+Our day camps offer young musicians and singers a unique chance to ROCK OUT in a fun, supportive, and educational environment.
+We gather in our dedicated rehearsal space and play music as a band; and at the end of the week, we perform for you!
+To make the week even more special, we use professional sound and light equipment; get visits from professional musicians to share constructive criticism; and we record ourselves with professional digital technology!
 All students will get a CD of themselves playing in the group!

 Choose from the following weeks or try them all!

 Week #1: June 27 – New Rock from Arcade Fire, Bruno Mars, & more!

 Week #2: July 5 – Beatles Week!!

 Week #3: July 11 – GLEE Week!
 Calling all singers & musicians!

 Week #4: July 18 – British Rock!
 The Rolling Stones, Eric Clapton, The Who !

 Week #6: August 8 – Blues & Jazz Week!
 Jam on the classics and prepare for Jazz Band!

 Week #8: August 22 – Advanced Rock Week for High School Musicians Only!